MTES-MCT/mattermost-buildpack/README.md

 docker-compose up --build -d
 ```

 `.env.sample` is configured to work with this stack.
-You just need to create the bucket in minio.
+You just need to create the bucket `mattermost` in minio.

 [1]: https://doc.scalingo.com/platform/deployment/buildpacks/custom